pudi1975/suburb-names/README.md

-# Sample REST CRUD API with Spring Boot, Mysql, and JPA
+# Sample REST  API with Spring Boot, Mysql, and JPA
 ## Steps to Setup

 **1. Clone the application**